Sites of the Ancestors

 Tiwa, Tewa and Towa have been classified as Kiowa-Tanoan, a language group mostly associated with Plains tribes.
 The Tanoan source might be found in the indigenous people who lived in the Rio Grande Valley prior to 1250 CE, before the arrival of the migrants from the Four Corners.
 Further research has proposed to include the Kiowa-Tanoan group of languages in the older Uto-Aztecan family.

 It seems the original source of Towa was the Fremont people.
 When they were forced out of Utah by the bad weather a thousand years ago, some went to the Four Corners/Mesa Verde area, then southwest to the Hopi mesas and while others went southeast to the Jemez Mountains.
-Others merged into the Utes and Paiutes coming in from the west but most seem to have gone north to the valleys of the Yellowstone and Clark Rivers in Montana.
-From there, some decided to go to the Black Hills and claim some land but that failed after a couple generations.
+Others may have merged into the Utes and Paiutes coming in from the west but most seem to have gone north to the valleys of the Yellowstone and Clark Rivers in Montana.
+From there, some decided to go to the Black Hills and claim some land but that failed after a couple generations of war with the Sioux and Cheyenne.
 In the process they banded with some nearby Apache survivors and together, they became the Kiowa-Apache.
-They were then pushed south and west to where they rejoined with the Kiowa themselves, until they came up against the Comanche in the southern Plains.
-They fought a war with the Comanches, lost, and then formed an alliance with them against almost everyone else (although the Kiowa have always had a soft spot for the Crows of southern Montana and northern Wyoming).
+They were then pushed south and west to where they rejoined with the main flow of Kiowas, until they came up against the Comanche in the southern Plains.
+There they fought a war with the Comanches, lost, and then formed an alliance with them against almost everyone else (although the Kiowa have always had a soft spot for the Crows of southern Montana and northern Wyoming).
 There were originally 3 major bands of Kiowa and 1 of Kiowa-Apache.
 The Kiowa-Apache seem to have disappeared since then.

 All that I've said above is a really simplified telling of a foggy archaeological tale.
 There are elements of the tale that have been injected but not properly fitted.
 One thing that struck me in my research was data about the trade routes connecting Cicuyé directly with Paquimé.
 The remains of scarlet macaws (from southern Mexico) have been found in many pueblos but the remains of white-fronted parrots (which come from south of Sonora) have been found in only three places: Paquimé, Cicuyé and Grasshopper Pueblo on the Mogollon Rim in Arizona.
 And turquoise mined in the Villa Grove area in the northern San Luis Valley of Colorado has been found in Chichen Itza, in the Yucatan.
 We haven't yet decided if that was the result of traders moving short distances and handing things on or were long distance traders involved.
 There is also the possibility that (and some supporting evidence has been found) travel between the far north and the far south was an act of pilgrimage.
 The Salado culture had a religious focus and some of their materials have been found south of Paquimé.
 The Jemez have traced their people back to the Four Corners area in the mid 1200s but recent evidence seems to have tied them to the Fremont culture as far back as 200 CE.
 All the oral histories tell of people moving back and forth across the countryside many times over the centuries.
 At Walpi they even tell stories recounting the eruption of Sunset Crater around 1060 CE.